wawjr3d/jquery.autocomplete/README.md

 ####sort
-How to sort results.
+How to sort results. `item1` and `item2` are two autocomplete results.
 **Default:** `function(item1, item2) { return item1.value > item2.value; }`

 ##Dependencies
 jQuery > v 1.7.1

-##Thanks to
+##Thanks
-Susanne for early testing and folks at TheLadders for code reviewing early version and
+Susanne for early testing and folks at TheLadders for code reviewing early versions